How to Write a Marketing Plan + Templates & Examples

 What are their needs?
 In the above case, their primary need as related to your product could be to convey an attractive and professional appearance.
 Other needs for different products or services could include safety, convenience, ambiance, price, variety, and exclusivity.
 Finding out the key problems of your target audience will effectively direct all other marketing decisions.

-For each customer segment, create a unique buyer persona that will help you develop the appropriate content marketing to speak to their unique needs.
+For each customer segment, create a unique buyer persona that will help you develop the appropriate content marketing strategy to speak to their unique needs.
 Buyer personas can help you sit in your customers’ shoes and understand their perspectives when it comes to buying products and services.

 You also must note the 80/20 rule when creating your buyer persona.
 The 80/20 rule states that 20% of your customers will generate 80% of your revenue.